nduyhai/valjean/README.md

 2. **Prefix Command**: `!eval What is the weather like?`
 3. **Reply to Bot**: Reply to any bot message for continued conversation
 4. **Private Messages**: All messages in private chats

+Zalo Official Account subscribers are supported through the configured webhook and receive the same evaluation experience.

 ### Example Conversations